Joan Whitney Payson: Thoroughbred horse racing

 Joan Whitney Payson also inherited her father and grandfather's love of thoroughbred horse racing, which ran throughout the Whitney family and created the famed Whitney Stakes.
 Following her father's death, her mother assumed management of his Greentree Stable, an equestrian estate and horse racing stable in Saratoga Springs, New York, and the Greentree breeding farm in Lexington, Kentucky.
 In 1932, her mother gave her a colt named Rose Cross whom she raced under the nom de course, Manhasset Stable.
 Rose Cross won the 1934 Dwyer Stakes and finished a good fifth in the Belmont Stakes.

-In partnership with her brother, Joan Whitney operated the highly successful Greentree stable, winning numerous important Graded stakes races including the Kentucky Derby twice, the Preakness Stakes once, and the Belmont Stakes four times.
+In partnership with her brother, Joan Whitney Payson operated the highly successful Greentree stable, winning numerous important Graded stakes races including the Kentucky Derby twice, the Preakness Stakes once, and the Belmont Stakes four times.

 Payson and her husband owned an art-filled 50-room mansion at Greentree, the Whitney family estate in Manhasset, New York.